MyNameIsWhatMyNameIsWho/Snake_MZ_APO/README.md

 - MZ_APO libraries for controlling peripherals (LEDs, knobs, LCD display, etc.)
 - MZ_APO microcontroller

+## Installation and Execution
+1. Install required MZ_APO libraries and dependencies.
+2. Compile and run the Snake Game code using a C compiler in a Linux environment (refer to Makefile).
+3. Ensure MZ_APO board is connected and functional, updating the board's IP address in the Makefile.
+4. Execute the game by running `make run` in the terminal (within the project folder).
+5. Use MZ_APO knobs to control the snake(s) and navigate the menu during gameplay.

 ## Game Components
 1. **Game Field**: Rectangular area (480x320 pixels) displaying the snake and apples.
 2. **Snake**: Player-controlled entity that grows longer by consuming apples.